-This fall, Base 11 kicks off a data analytics course for high school students at three locations across the country.
+This fall, Base 11 kicks off a data analytics course for high school students at two U.S. locations.
 The course, which lasts the full academic year, will give students the skills to use technology to help solve complex business problems, and develop analytical skills in data-based decision-making and data visualization — skills that are increasingly in demand.

 The new curriculum was made possible with a grant from Deloitte Foundation, which supports education through a variety of initiatives that help develop the talent of the future and promote excellence in teaching, research and curriculum innovation and was developed in consultation with University of California, Irvine.

 “We believe it’s critical to expose students from diverse backgrounds to the range of opportunities in the fast-growing field of information automation and data analytics at a time in the academic career when it’s still early enough for them to choose computer science as a college major,” says Tonie Leatherberry, President of the Deloitte Foundation.
 “Our collaboration with Base 11 is an investment in the future — not only the future of these students, but the future of the 21st century workforce.”